CasualGitUser/lua-signals/README.md

 Effects execute everytime one of their depencies change.

 ### Importing
-If you dont't use roblox, replace the PathToModule with the string.
+If you don't use roblox, replace the PathToModule with the string.
 Everything else stays the same.
 ```lua
 local Signal = require(PathToModule)
 local createSignal = Signal.createSignal